davesteele/todo.txt-gtd/README.md

 Avoid the 'archive' operation.
 This typically will remove duplicate lines in _todo.txt_.
 This can wreak havoc on formatting, eliminating white space and empty comment lines in the file.

+# Specific Todo.txt Apps for GTD

+I've used the classic [todo.txt CLI](https://todotxt.org/) with success.
+As mentioned previously, avoid the archive operation.

+I've come to prefer [ToPydo](https://pypi.org/project/topydo/), though it needs a [small change](https://github.com/davesteele/topydo/commit/fafee24beb4718f375a921f3b4772c5fea37d7ac) to avoid eliminating blank lines.

+[SimpleTask](https://play.google.com/store/apps/details?id=nl.mpcjanssen.todotxtholo&hl=en_US) works well on Android.
+Make a "Current Tasks" filter with the "List" tab consisting of a checked "Invert Filter" box, plus check "-" and all contexts you want to eliminate (e.g. "someday").

+Of course, a primary way of interacting with the todo list is by editing the todo.txt file directly.

 # Usage

     $ ./tdtcleanup -h